 The Black scholars in our list were identified as highly cited and searched people using our machine-powered Influence Ranking algorithm, which produces a numerical score of academic achievements, merits, and citations across Wikipedia/data, Crossref, Semantic Scholar and an ever-growing body of data.

-Ajamu Sibeko Baraka is an American political activist and an Associate fellow at the Institute for Policy Studies.
+Ajamu Sibeko Baraka is an American political activist.
 In 2016, he was the Green Party nominee for Vice President of the United States on the ballot in 45 states and received 1,457,216 votes .
+Baraka currently serves as the national organizer and spokesperson for the Black Alliance for Peace.

 Cathy J. Cohen is an American political scientist, author, feminist, and social activist, whose work has focused on the African-American experience in politics from a perspective which is underlined by intersectionality.
 She is currently the David and Mary Winton Green Professor in Political Science and the College at the University of Chicago, and is the former Director of the Center for the Study of Race .